-[PRS_SOMEIP_00163] [While several Service-Instances of different Services shall be able to share the same port number of the transport layer protocol used, multiple Service-Instances of the same Service on one single ECU shall use different ports per Service-Instance.]
-(RS SOMEIP 00015)
+[PRS_SOMEIP_00163] [While several Service-Instances of different Services shall be able to share the same port number of the transport layer protocol used on both the provided/server and the consumed/client side, multiple Service-Instances of the same Service on the provided/server side on one single ECU shall use different port numbers per Service-Instance.
+Multiple Service-Instances of the same Service on the required/client side on one single ECU may use the same port number per Service-Instance.]
+(RS_SOMEIP_00015)